 Your stylesheet stays in the browser

-Minifying your CSS with this tool is an easy, effective way to optimize your site's performance for a better user experience and improved SEO rankings.
 The work happens inside the browser using the csso library, so the source stylesheet never leaves the device - the textarea content sits in memory until the tab closes, and nothing is written to a server, queued, or retained for download.
-Reviewers can paste a draft stylesheet for a one-off check without worrying about it landing in shared storage.
+Reviewers on a shared machine or a client laptop can paste a draft stylesheet for a one-off check without worrying about it landing in shared storage.

 The minifier runs csso with structure-aware optimisation turned on, so duplicate selectors and redundant rules merge alongside the usual whitespace strip - the saving is larger than a pure whitespace-only pass on the same file.
 Both editor panes auto-fit the viewport: on a phone they shrink to about 480 px each so the Minify button stays in reach without zooming, and on a desktop they stretch to whatever the window allows so a 2,000-line stylesheet still fits without horizontal scroll or a panel drifting off-screen.